shariq1989/cookbook/content/recipe/IP_Chicken_Biryani.md

 #### Can I make chicken biryani vegetarian?
 Can I make chicken biryani vegan?

 I love biryani because the options for protein are endless.
 Some of the more common biryanis include boiled eggs, mixed vegetables, or a mixture of the two.
 If making a mixed vegetable biryani, I suggest using a combination of green beans, cauliflower, carrots, and peas.
 To make the biryani vegan, you will want to replace the yogurt and the ghee with something more vegan-friendly.
 I suggest using coconut-based yogurt and vegan butter instead.

+### Can I make chicken biryani non-dairy?

+Yogurt breaks down and tenderizes the meat, so you could directly substitute it with a coconut-based yogurt.
+Using tomatoes in place of the yogurt could also achieve the same effect.

 #### Why do I separate the rice in this recipe?